nimittnim/CS331-CN-Assignments/README.md

 **run.sh** file will run **client.py** and **server.py**.
 The DNS resolution report will be printed on console and logged in **client_ans.txt** (Server response recieved by client) and **server_response.txt** (Server response).

 **Remark:**\
+1 Make sure no process is using the `PORT` in client.py and server.py. \
-1 For sending local DNS packets (mDNS), set `LOCAL = TRUE` in client.py. \
+2 For sending local DNS packets (mDNS), set `LOCAL = TRUE` in client.py. \
-2 Make sure no process is using the `PORT` in client.py and server.py.
+3 For different machines update the server port and address in client.py.

 ### Task 2: Traceroute
+*** Instructions ***
+1 Find the packet capture file for executions in ./A1/Task2 \
+2 For answers and execution refer to ./A1/report.pdf